Andaz Apna Apna: Development

 After the success of his debut film Ghayal (1990), director Rajkumar Santoshi was approached by producer Vinay Kumar Sinha for a film.
 The latter wanted to make a film with Aamir Khan.
 Having made a film on a serious subject, Santoshi wanted to make a comedy film now.
 It was then decided that he would write a story about two warring buddies, the human versions of Tom and Jerry.
 Santoshi wrote the screenplay with Dilip Shukla, also modelling the characters on Archie comics.
 Despite the film feeling impromptu, every scene and dialogue was in the script.
+The film was in production for over three years.

 Casting

 Santoshi then decided to cast Salman Khan followed by then relative newcomers Karisma Kapoor and Raveena Tandon as the female leads along with Paresh Rawal in a double role.
 Santoshi finished the script after the casting.
 He also wrote several dialogues on the set which were in his mind and not in the script.
 Amrish Puri was supposed to play the role of Mogambo's younger brother, Zorambo.
 But due to the length of the film, the character was removed.
 Sunny Deol was supposed to do a cameo in the film, who was not available at that time.
 It was done by Govinda.